-Besides supplying little libraries, most of the books are given away at free book fairs at Chatham County schools with high percentages students from low-income communities.
+Besides supplying mini libraries, most of the books are given away at free book fairs at Chatham County schools with high percentages students from low-income communities.
 In April, CEF gave away nearly 6,000 used and 14,000 new books during its Books on Break program.
 Students at five elementary schools each got to select several high-interest books to take home and keep forever.

-The task of getting all of the books organized and ready for the little libraries and book fairs takes a lot of book lovers!
+The task of getting all of the books organized and ready for the mini libraries and book fairs takes a lot of book lovers!
 Kathy Havens, program manager for Chatham Reads, holds multiple book sorts each year.
 At the last one in January, 10 volunteers sorted about 2,800 books.
 Not only do the books have to be sorted by condition—new, used and very used (i.e. needs to be recycled)—but by age and reading level.
 Books on Break books also need to be in new condition because the kids selecting the books shouldn’t feel like they are getting seconds or leftovers.

 Many of the volunteers at the book sorts are regulars.
 Jonathan Szabady, who works with Allen Tate in Pittsboro, has done at least four book sorts and has helped with setting up the Books on Break fairs.
 The latter is his favorite part.
 “I love going to the schools and seeing the kids ‘buy’ the books,” he said.
 “My mom and sister are both teachers who focus on reading, and I think it’s important to help people who don’t have books or aren’t motivated to read.”